 30 years old.
 48 triumphs.
-Youngest driver in the world to race in a Ferrari car.
+The youngest driver in the world to race in a Ferrari car.
 Head of Kessel Racing Team.
 Ronnie Kessel simply keeps making history in the GT category and we at Paddock magazine are happy to meet him.

 A successful team founded by Loris Kessel in 2000, whose death in 2010 left the company in the best hands possible – his son Ronnie Kessel is responsible for the enormous success the outfit is experiencing.